-I'm Ande Schurr, a location Sound Recordist based in Auckland and I work internationally.
-Let's get your next production sounding great!
+I'm Ande Schurr, a location Sound Recordist based in Singapore, working internationally.
+Let's get your next Film & TV production sounding great!

 Ande’s sound recording work is flawless and his manner perfectly suits each occasion.
 We make a show that requires Ande to deal closely with children, and he is always kind, patient and appropriate.
 I wouldn’t hesitate to recommend him.